wlhunter00/football-data/README.md

-# football-data
+# Football Data Work
-Example of data work done for Ridgefield High School Football
+Example of data work done for Ridgefield High School Varsity Football.
+I would first go to the opponents hudl page, and download all of their previous games play data.
+This would look similar to PlaylistData_2019_01_12.
+I would then comb the data, and combined it with the other games in a formate similar to Danbury Pregame Data.
+Then, I would import the data into RHS- Danbury Pregame Report.xlsx and go through the calulations to finally produce RHS- Danbury Pregame Report.pdf which would be emailed to the coaches.